 Some have argued that family violence leave would be too great a cost to the economy (costing up to $2 billion a year).
 However, new reports challenge these forecasts and estimate that the cost would be between $80 million to $120 million across the entire economy.
 That would seem a reasonable cost for society to assume, given the depth of the problem of family violence and the universal acceptance that we, as a society, should do all that we can to alleviate, and hopefully eradicate it.

 Beside the costs to society as a whole, research has shown that divorce is an expensive life event for the individual.
 Divorce, for the most part, occurs during parties prime wealth accumulation ages.
 On average, divorced parents aged between 45 and 64 have 25% less in assets then those who remained married and it takes divorced parties up to five years to recover from the financial impact of divorce.
 This costs society up to $14 billion in government assistances and, importantly, court costs.

 Divorce is not pretty and not preferable in any circumstance (and the understatement of this is readily acknowledged), however it would seem that, if brought in, family violence leave will be instrumental in assisting sufferers of family violence to re-establish their lives and ultimately reducing the cost of divorce to society.

-If you would like to know more about the potential cost of family violence and divorce, please contact our Divorce Lawyers and family violence experts in Parramatta and Norwest:
+If you would like to know more about the potential cost of family violence and divorce, please contact our Divorce Lawyers and family violence experts in Parramatta, Norwest and Penrith: